engtuncay/engtuncay.github.io/web-css/css-intro-01-Selector-Specifity.md

 }
 ```

-Note: a:hover MUST come after a:link and a:visited in the CSS definition in order to be effective!
+Note: a:hover MUST come after a:link and a:visited in the CSS definition in order to be *effective*!

-a:active MUST come after a:hover in the CSS definition in order to be effective!
+a:active MUST come after a:hover in the CSS definition in order to be *effective*!
 Pseudo-class names are not case-sensitive.

-**Pseudo-classes and CSS Classes**
+*Pseudo-classes and CSS Classes*

 Pseudo-classes can be combined with CSS classes: